Panchi Barrera

-Gustavo Javier Barrera Castro, commonly known as Panchi Barrera (born April 6, 1985, in Uruguay) is an Uruguayan-Spanish professional basketball player.
+Gustavo Javier Barrera Castro, commonly known as Panchi Barrera (born April 6, 1985) is an Uruguayan-Spanish professional basketball player.
 His jersey's number is 9.
-He is a longtime member of the Uruguay national basketball team and is currently playing professionally with Hebraica y Macabi of Liga Uruguaya de Basketball.
+He is a longtime member of the Uruguay national basketball team and is currently playing professionally with Club Atlético Olimpia of Liga Uruguaya de Basketball.

 Professional career

 Barrera started his professional career in 2001 with Welcome Montevideo in Uruguay.
 He played several years with DKV Joventut in Spain, including six games with the team at the ULEB Cup 2003-04.
 After several years on the bench, he had his best season back in Uruguay in 2007-08 for second place Hebraica y Macabi, averaging 14.1 points and 6.9 assists per game.

 Following this season, he was invited to play on the Houston Rockets' summer league team over the 2008 summer.

 After that he played a season with Club Atlético Atenas, he averaged 36.7 minutes per game, 17.0 points per game, 4.0 rebounds per game and 9.0 assists per game.

 He played for Trotamundos de Carabobo of the Venezuelan Professional Basketball League.

 At the moment he has got the highest number of assists per game at the Liga Uruguaya de Basketball averaging 7.0 assists per game, a total of 300 in the league.